unityaday/golang/README.md

-Testing this repo.
+Testing this repo
-Forgot how to work with git.
+Forgot how to work with git